 How Self Worth Helps Us Get and Stay Healthy

-Our thoughts cause chemical reactions in our bodies and they are huge piece to being physically healthy or not.
+Our thoughts cause chemical reactions in our bodies, and they are a huge piece of being physically healthy or not.

 Calorie Counting is Perpetued by the Weight Loss Industry

-Allison says that counting calories and food depravation doesn’t work long term.
+Allison says that counting calories and food deprivation don’t work long-term.

 Conscious versus Subconscious Thoughts

-Our subconscious thoughts are the ones that drives us and she works with her clients to uncover those subconscious thoughts so they can have more positive and less damaging thoughts.
-A registered dietician would only give you a food plan and aren’t going to work with you as a whole person – your thoughts, your beliefs, your lifestyle, relationships, sleep, stress and every area of your life because it all works together like a pie.
+Our subconscious thoughts are the ones that drive us, and she works with her clients to uncover those subconscious thoughts so they can have more positive and less damaging thoughts.
+A registered dietician would only give you a food plan and isn’t going to work with you as a whole person – your thoughts, your beliefs, your lifestyle, relationships, sleep, stress, and every area of your life because it all works together like a pie.